-In migration row, Merkel appeals to Bavarian allies' European ideals
+Merkel's Bavarian allies put foot down over border bans

+MUNICH/BERLIN (Reuters) - The leader of Angela Merkel’s Bavarian allies told the party leadership on Sunday he saw no alternative to turning some migrants back at the German border, a party source said, a position that could escalate his conflict with the chancellor.

-BERLIN (Reuters) - German Chancellor Angela Merkel said deals on migration she had brought home from Brussels should be enough to satisfy her restive Bavarian allies, who were gathering in Munich on Sunday afternoon for a meeting that could decide her political fate.
+The party is due to decide whether the deals on migration Merkel brought home from a Brussels summit this week are enough to satisfy the restive Christian Social Union (CSU), who are determined to secure a tougher immigration policy.

-Nine months after elections that saw her lose votes to the far right, a weakened Merkel was forced to turn to European Union neighbors to help resolve a conflict with her allies after they rebelled against her immigration policy.
+Nine months after elections that saw her lose votes to the far right, a weakened Merkel was forced to turn to European Union neighbors to help resolve a conflict with her allies which could bring down her three-month-old coalition.

-The party’s leader, interior minister Horst Seehofer, threatened to turn migrants back from the Bavarian border, a move that would almost certainly precipitate a government collapse.
+But the CSU’s leader, interior minister Horst Seehofer, told party colleagues that a discussion he had had with Merkel late on Saturday evening had been fruitless, according to a party source, and was adamant that there was no alternative to exclusions at the border, opposed by Merkel.

+There were fresh signs on Sunday that the two leaders, entrenched in their positions, may fail to resolve their differences.
+Seehofer said the matter was also affecting the “credibility” of his role as party leader and is planning to give a statement to CSU leaders, party sources said.

+The CSU party, facing a stiff challenge from the far-right Alternative for Germany (AfD) party in October’s regional election, is determined to seal off its right flank.

-At a Brussels summit this week, leaders hammered out a deal to share out refugees on a voluntary basis and create “controlled centers” inside the European Union to process asylum requests.
+Earlier this week, EU leaders hammered out a deal to share out refugees on a voluntary basis and create “controlled centers” inside the European Union to process asylum requests.

-In an interview with ZDF television, Merkel said the formal agreements and verbal commitments she had secured from her EU partners would have the migration-stemming effect the CSU wanted to achieve, but in a more European-minded fashion.
+Merkel said in an interview with ZDF television that the formal agreements and verbal commitments she had secured from her EU partners would have the migration-stemming effect the CSU wanted to achieve, but in a more European-minded fashion.

+She reiterated her determination to act in way that was “not unilateral and that are not to the detriment of third parties” - highlighting her continued opposition to proposals by Seehofer to turn back refugees at the border.

 “The sum of all we’ve agreed is equivalent to what the CSU wants - that’s my personal view, but the CSU must decide for themselves,” she said.